 It’s in the last third of “Automatic” when the dark undertones of its concept come to the fore.
 Channeling “your pilot Prince” from “International Lover,” the singer and his backing vocalists warn us to fasten seatbelts and “prepare for takeoff”; a synthesized hiss mimics the sound of a spacecraft entering the stratosphere.
 In Greek-chorus unison, the aforementioned Jill Jones and keyboardist Lisa Coleman recite Prince’s poetry back at him: “I dream of how you kiss me, not with your lips but with your soul”–a seemingly from-the-heart sentiment, now revealed as scripted and reduced of affect.
 The ladies, sounding profoundly bored, claim that “with you I’m never bored” before matter-of-factly shrugging, “I’m going to have to torture you now.”
 Prince plays a bluesy guitar solo–incidentally the most natural and organic-sounding element of the song–over Jill’s and Lisa’s anguished wails.
 Then, as suddenly as it began, the bizarre psychodrama concludes and we’re back to the base groove.
 The U.F.O. touches down and lifts off again, leaving a trail of cosmic synth chords in its wake.

-It is, of course, impossible to talk about “Automatic” without at least mentioning its music video, which takes the fetishistic undertones of the lyrics to a decidedly literal conclusion.
+It is, of course, impossible to talk about “Automatic” without at least mentioning its music video, which takes the lyrics’ fetishistic undertones to a decidedly literal conclusion.
 Shot on the same stage setup as the videos for “1999,” “Little Red Corvette,” and “Let’s Pretend We’re Married,” the “Automatic” video features Prince in purple gloves and double-breasted blazer, accessorized with a police officer’s hat for some light fascist chic.
-Lisa and Jill–the former in what looks like Prince’s leopard-print jacket; the latter in sunglasses, an approximation of his studded overcoat, and little else–share a microphone and, later, a cigarette.
+Lisa and Jill–the former in what looks to be Prince’s leopard-print jacket; the latter in sunglasses, an approximation of his studded overcoat, and little else–share a microphone and, later, a cigarette.
 When the “prepare for takeoff” moment comes, the girls wheel out a big brass bed–guitarist Dez Dickerson, hilariously, guiding it down the “runway” like an aircraft marshaller–then strip Prince to the waist (“Undress me!”), tie him to the bedpost, and whip him with Lisa’s belt.
-Needless to say, the video didn’t get any play on MTV–though it was reportedly released as a promo to be screened in nightclubs.
-Its tongue-in-cheek, low-rent porn aesthetic is a perfect match for the weird, absurd, and ever-so-slightly sleazy song it dramatizes.
+Needless to say, the video didn’t get any play on MTV, though it was reportedly released as a promo to be screened in nightclubs.
+Its tongue-in-cheek, low-rent porn aesthetic is a perfect match for the weird, absurd, and slightly sleazy song it dramatizes.

 Infamous video aside, “Automatic” didn’t leave much of a direct mark on Prince’s canon–a victim, arguably, of the surfeit of good-to-great material on 1999.
 He kept it in the setlist for the first leg of the 1999 tour in 1982, before removing it in early 1983 to make room for singles “Little Red Corvette” and “Let’s Pretend We’re Married.”
 That same year, Warner Bros. released it as a single in Australia, though it does not appear to have made the charts.
 It popped up again on the Parade tour in 1986, as a fragment alongside fellow blast from the past “D.M.S.R.”
 Perhaps its most important legacy, however, was behind the scenes.
 With its jerky New Wave rhythms and Lisa’s reprisal of her role as a sapphic, vaguely menacing automaton, 1984’s “Computer Blue” was almost a soft rewrite of “Automatic,” with a little added introspection borrowed from “Something in the Water.”
 And of course, the song’s “torture” sequence wasn’t the last time we’d hear a creepy recording of Jill Jones crying: a backwards recording of her sobs would later make a prominent appearance in the film Purple Rain.
 “He seemed to just have a tape of me crying,” Jones later shrugged to sessionographer Duane Tudahl, “and he’d put it in all these weird places like in the movie” (Tudahl 2018 260).